aleksandergrzyb/PivotalGithubHelper/README.md

 # Pigi

 Pigi is a command line tool that automatically adds your Pivotal Tracker story ID into your commit message.
-The purpose of this tool is to speed up development process of developers using [integration](http://pivotallabs.com/level-up-your-development-workflow-with-github-pivotal-tracker/) between Github and Pivotal Tracker.
+The purpose of this tool is to speed up development process of developers using [Github’s service hook for Pivotal Tracker](http://www.pivotaltracker.com/community/tracker-blog/guide-githubs-service-hook-tracker).

 ## Installation